 Children, too, get aspirin induced asthma.
 While previous studies have said that the incidence is much less in children, again, when asthmatic children are given Ibuprofen under controlled circumstances, it is about the same incidence as for adults- up to 25%.

-This should come as no surprise that the best and only way to prevent aspirin induced asthma is to not give aspirin, Ibuprofen, motrin or NSAID's to those who are susceptible.
+It should come as no surprise that the best and only way to prevent aspirin induced asthma is to not give aspirin, Ibuprofen, Motrin or NSAID's to those who are susceptible.
 So Tylenol is one of the few non-prescription pain and fever reducing drugs on the market.

 But Tylenol, despite it also being billed as one of the safest drugs on the market, has it's own Tylenol Side Effects that are anything but pretty.
 So, if you need to control pain or fever for someone who has an Aspirin and Asthma problem, see the individual pages on Tylenol Side Effects and Ibuprofen Side Effects to get more details.
 Keep reading to find out more about how nutrition can affect your asthma...